 Kialo discussions are where the debating takes place.

-Discussions are made up of claims, which are, in their simplest form, a single piece of an argument - a premise, an example, a step in an argument.
+Discussions are made up of claims, which are, in their simplest form, a single piece of an argument - such as a premise or a supporting piece of research.
 They come in the form of either a pro, which argues for the claim above it, or a con, which argues against.

 See a Demo Classroom Debate for an example discussion.